Maheshroy50/react-flask-postgres-boilerplate-with-docker/Readme.md

 # ReactJS + Flask (REST API) + PostgreSQL boilerplate with Docker

-This project allows to run a quick application with ReactJS (Javascript front-end), Flask (Python backend) and PostgreSQL (relational database) by running it on Docker containers.
+This project allows to run a quick application with ReactJS (Javascript front-end), Flask (Python backend) and PostgreSQL (relational database) by running it on Docker conta.

 ### Features